baldus/Hyperion-Operations-Hub/README.md

 When PostgreSQL is unavailable the UI surfaces recovery guidance (service status checks, restarting the DB, confirming `DB_URL`) while still allowing emergency admin access so you can correct the outage.

 ---

+## Workstation Queues

+Framing operators can manage panel cutting directly from `/work/stations/framing`.
+Admins see a **Panel Length Offset** input to control how much is subtracted from each gate's total height when calculating the **Panel Length** shown in the queue.
+The page also surfaces **Panels Needed** and **Panel Material** alongside order and item details (falling back to the gate item number when SKU data is missing).
+See [docs/workstations.md](docs/workstations.md) for a full breakdown of the columns and offset workflow.

+---